dashevo/dashmate/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have added or updated relevant unit/integration/functional/e2e tests
 - [ ] I have made corresponding changes to the documentation

+**For repository code-owners and collaborators only**
+- [ ] I have assigned this pull request to a milestone